WienerNir/gateway/README.md

 ```
 The server is now running, and you can test it by sending simple HTTP requests.

-You can restart it by entering reStart again, and stop it with `server/reStop`.
+You can restart it by entering run again, and stop it with `server/reStop`.

 #Unit Tests